j-mie6/parsley/src/main/rootdoc.md

   - [[parsley.io$ `parsley.io`]] contains extension methods to run parsers with input sourced from IO sources.
   - [[parsley.expr `parsley.expr`]] contains the following sub modules:
-    - [[parsley.expr.chain `parsley.expr.chain`]] contains combinators used in expression parsing
+    - [[parsley.expr.chain$ `parsley.expr.chain`]] contains combinators used in expression parsing
-    - [[parsley.expr.precedence `parsley.expr.precedence`]] is a builder for expression parsers built on a precedence table.
+    - [[parsley.expr.precedence$ `parsley.expr.precedence`]] is a builder for expression parsers built on a precedence table.
-  - [[parsley.implicits$ `parsley.implicits`]] contains several implicits to add syntactic sugar to the combinators, such as being able to use character and string literals directly as parsers, as well as enabling lifting of functions to work on parsers.
+  - [[parsley.implicits `parsley.implicits`]] contains several implicits to add syntactic sugar to the combinators.
+These are sub-categorised into the following sub modules:
+     - [[parsley.implicits.character$ `parsley.implicits.character]] contains implicits to allow you
+       to use character and string literals as parsers.
+     - [[parsley.implicits.combinator$ `parsley.implicits.combinator]] contains implicits related to
+       combinators, such as the ability to make any parser into a `Parsley[Unit]` automatically.
+     - [[parsley.implicits.lift$ `parsley.implicits.lift`]] enables postfix application of the lift
+       combinator onto a function (or value).
+     - [[parsley.implicits.zipped$ `parsley.implicits.zipped`]] enables boths a reversed form of
+       lift where the function appears on the right and is applied on a tuple (useful when type inference has failed) as well as a `.zipped` method for building tuples out of several combinators.
   - [[parsley.lift$ `parsley.lift`]] contains functions which lift functions that work on regular types to those which now combine the results of parsers returning those same types. these are ubiquitous.